Optimizing Tenebrio Molitor Feeding Strategy to Induce Physical Degradation of Tires: A Novel Approach for Sustainable Waste Management

 Author Biographies

-Abdussalam Topandi, University of Indonesia
+Abdussalam Topandi, Polymer Chemical Engineering, Polytechnic STMI of Jakarta, Jakarta, Indonesia

 Department of Chemical Engineering, Faculty of Engineering University of Indonesia